 A new way to treat NAR

+The KOS method has been developed to treat patients with NAR.
 The method consists of inserting a balloon catheter into each nostril for ten minutes at a time.
-The balloon catheter is inflated with air to a pre-set pressure and is then set to vibrate at a specific frequency using computer-controlled system.
+The balloon catheter is inflated with air to a pre-set pressure and is then set to vibrate at a specific frequency using a computer-controlled system.

-The KOS treatment effectiveness is due to the stimulation of the autonomic nervous system and nasal mucosa.
-A single treatment lasts 20 minutes and can be administered by a doctor or nurse in an out-patient clinic.
-Although symptoms oftens improve with just a single treatment, patient monitoring studies have shown the treatment effect is increased if the patient completes two consecutive treatment sessions, 4 weeks apart.
+A single treatment last during a short period of time and can be administered by a doctor or nurse in an out-patient clinic.
+Although symptoms often improve with just a single treatment, studies have shown the treatment effect is increased if the patient receives two consecutive treatments 4 weeks apart.

-The latest KOS clinical study for treatment of Non-allergic rhinitis showed a 55 percent improvement in the total vasomotor rhinitis score (TVRSS), 8 weeks later for patients who received two treatments.¹ The positive effects of KOS can be maintained for several months.
-Monitoring of the patients showed that many had residual improvement of their symptoms more than twelve months after treatment.²
+The latest KOS clinical study for treatment of Non-allergic rhinitis showed a 55 percent improvement in the total vasomotor rhinitis score (TVRSS), 8 weeks later for patients who received two treatments. ²